feralcreative/alfred/port-roulette/README.md

 - **Persistent Memory**: Remembers previously assigned ports to prevent conflicts
 - **Automatic Fallback**: If the calculated port is taken, automatically finds the next available port
 - **Instant Clipboard**: Selected port numbers are automatically copied to clipboard
+- **Configurable Storage**: Config file location can be easily customized
+- **Database Reset**: Reset functionality to clear all stored port assignments

 ## Installation